Survivor Series (1999): Main event match

-In the main event, Big Show was revealed as the substitute for the hospitalized Steve Austin in the Triple Threat match against WWF Champion Triple H and The Rock.
+In the main event, Big Show was revealed as the substitute for the hospitalized "Stone Cold" Steve Austin in the Triple Threat match against WWF Champion Triple H and The Rock.
 Triple H and The Rock started double-teaming Big Show who fought back by clotheslining both opponents.
 The Rock eventually hit Big Show with a People's Elbow but Triple H attacked Rock.
 Big Show then hit a Sidewalk Slam on The Rock and fought Triple H outside of the ring, where The Rock rejoined the fight.
 Triple H and The Rock suplexed Big Show onto the Spanish broadcast table and then continued to fight each other in the ring until the referee was knocked out.
 The Rock then threw Triple H into the top turnbuckle and hit him with a Rock Bottom.
 The Rock attempt a pinfall but the referee was still out.
 Finally, Shane McMahon came in as a replacement referee but Triple H kicked out at two.
 The Rock eventually hit another Rock Bottom when Big Show rejoined the action, pulling McMahon out of the ring, attacking The Rock on the broadcast table and hitting Triple H with a stomp, an elbow drop and a legdrop.
 D-Generation X interfered in the match to help Triple H, but Vince also ran into the ring and hit Triple H with the championship belt.
 Big Show took advantage and chokeslammed Triple H to win the match and the WWF Championship.